codeexpress/cfip/README.md

 - a HTTP API

 ## Cloud
-`cfip` runs as an API on api.code.express.
-Invoke as following to check IPv4 and IPv6 addresses respectively:
+`cfip` runs as a API endpoint on api.code.express.
+To check IPv4 and IPv6 addresses respectively.
+Invoke it as follows following:

 https://api.code.express/cfip/104.31.122.34